QPH-Coding/QWebServer/docs/developer.log.md

   Solution: I use `stop()` and `start()` to do reset simply, but it can not work.
 After read `timerfd_settime()` carefully, I find I can use this function to reset the Timer instead of using `Stop()` and `Start()`.
 And now I think the Timer member function's name `Exit()`  more appropriate than `Stop()`

+- Question: Can not send image by HTTP, web error is `ERR_CONTENT_LENGTH_MISMATCH`.

+  Solution: First, I think the appearance of this problem because of my `write socket`.
+However, it has nothing to do with the problem.
+Finally, I find that image can be read with `char`, but it not mean that it can be cast to `std::string`.
+So I split the response's head and body, use `std::vector<char>` to storage the image data.